-William Shakespeare is the world’s most famous playwright, a household name whose works have been translated into over 80 languages.
-Shakespeare is a named author on the curriculum in 65% of countries, studied by around half of the world’s schoolchildren (at least 64 million) every year.
-He has recently been hailed as Britain’s greatest cultural export, and the foremost reason why people are proud to be British.
-Yet most British children encounter Shakespeare in their teens as a dry subject studied only for exams; many grow up to regard Shakespeare as difficult, and not for them, and in turn are very unlikely to introduce their own youngsters to Shakespeare’s creative influence.
+Shakespeare is a named author on the curriculum in 65% of countries, studied by around half of the world’s schoolchildren every year.
+He has been hailed as the UK’s greatest cultural export, and the foremost reason why people are proud to be British.
+Yet many British children encounter Shakespeare only in their teens as a mandatory subject studied for exams.
+Many grow up to regard Shakespeare as difficult, and not for them, and in turn are very unlikely to introduce their own youngsters to his works.

 Shakespeare Week opens the door to Shakespeare and ensures that children are given a chance to have a great first experience with one of the world’s most famous playwrights.

 Find the answers to other common questions on our FAQs page.